fixposition/fixposition_driver/README.md

 - **42** = Fusion quality is very good, GNSS in Float, but rejected due to high covariance
 - **13** = GNSS is in Fix, but Fusion has diverged and is resetting

-If fusion_status <=3 then the output will be based on pure GNSS, else it's taking fused GNSS + other sensor measurements.
+If fusion_status <=3 then the output will be based on pure GNSS, otherwise it relies on fused GNSS + other sensor measurements.